-If that was possible, think about how many less mistakes you’d have made, how much better some of your life decisions would have been, and for the purposes of this column, how much happier you’d have been in your romantic relationships.
+If that was possible, think about how many less mistakes you’d have made, how much better some of your life decisions would have been, and for the purposes of this article, how much happier you’d have been in your romantic relationships.

 1. Don’t make a decision on whether or not you like him in the first two minutes of the date.

 I call it “the courtesy phase.”
 After the courtesy phase is when two people get to know each other’s true personality.

 Instead of getting upset and crying, learn how to communicate with each other more effectively.

 4. You either trust him or you don’t.
-There’s no in between.

 5. It’s never too late to break it off, even if the invitations have already gone out.

 6. Trust your friends and family’s opinion.

-8. Don’t pressure your guy to get serious.
-Let him get there himself.
+8. Don’t pressure someone to get more serious.

 9. There’s a fine line when it comes to why you might not want to get married to the person you are in a relationship with.